5 websites to view live satellites!

 How to view satellites in real time?

-satellites are generally too small and too distant to be seen with the naked eye from the Earth's surface.
-However, some can be seen when reflecting sunlight in the dark.
-This is particularly the case for the ISS , which appears as a very bright star moving quickly in the night sky.
+satellites are generally too small and too far away to be seen with the naked eye from Earth.
+However, some can be observed when they reflect sunlight in the dark.
+This is particularly true of the ISS , which appears as a very bright star moving rapidly across the night sky.

-To view satellites in real time and know their exact position , there are websites that aggregate location data provided by official sources or amateurs.
-These websites display a map of the world on which we can see the trajectories of satellites and click on those of interest to obtain technical information about them.
-Some of these websites even allow you to make a Dropped Pin on Google Maps to see the satellite in 3D and compare it with the terrestrial landscape .
-Here is a selection of 5 websites to view satellites in real time:
+To view satellites in real time and find their exact position , there are websites that aggregate location data provided by official sources or amateurs.
+These websites display a world map on which you can see the satellite trajectories and click on those that interest you to obtain technical information about them.
+Some of these websites even allow you to drop a pin onto Google Maps to see the satellite in 3D and compare it with the Earth's landscape .
+Here is a selection of 5 websites for viewing satellites in real time:

 N2yo